 are consistent with the CH FLU designation.
 Flex space is only permitted when

 approved in accordance with Art.
 5.B.1.D, Flex Space.

-either the maximum square footage or number of units, shall require DRO Site Plan
+maximum square footage or number of units, shall require DRO Site Plan

 Table 4.A.9.A – Thresholds for